Comparisons

 HubSpot and Salesforce have AI features.
 Ektie is AI-native.
 The difference isn't the quality of the AI — it's what the underlying platform was built to do.

-What 'AI features' actually means
+What does 'AI features' actually mean?

 The data quality problem remains.
 If a rep doesn't log a call, the AI summary doesn't exist.
-If a deal stage isn't updated, the AI pipeline forecast is inaccurate.
+If a deal stage isn't updated, the AI pipeline forecast is wrong.
 The AI features are only as good as the human discipline behind the data they operate on.

-What 'AI-native' actually means
+What does 'AI-native' actually mean?

 An AI-native CRM starts from the opposite assumption: AI agents are the primary operators.
 Every data object exposes typed schemas agents can read and write directly.
 Every field has agent-readable and agent-writable permissions.
 Every action taken by an agent is attributed and timestamped.
 The CRM is designed so agents can prospect, update records, advance deals, and execute sequences without human intermediation.